sojibjubayer/palki-wed-management/README.md

 - The unregistered users can visit our other services.And the service details.

--There are  two private routes ,only the registered user can see the priate route.o unregistered users the private route won't visible.
+- There are  two private routes ,only the registered user can see the priate route.o unregistered users the private route won't visible.